jakev220/cse15l-lab-reports/lab_report_3.md

 Sources used:
 * ChatGPT: I used ChatGPT to get a simple explanation of this command option.
+- ChatGPT Prompts

+     - "What are some command-line options for find and how do you use them?"

+            ```
+           -size: This option is used to search for files of a specific size.
+For example,
+           to find all files in the current directory that are larger than 1 MB, you can use
+           the command:

+           find . -size +1M
+            ```

 * [Linux Manual Page](https://man7.org/linux/man-pages/man1/find.1.html): I used the Linux manual to learn about what units the `-size` command is able to take to find a file of a specific size.